-Citations may be appealed on TheHub within seven days from the time the citation was issued.
-Questions can be directed to the parking office during business hours (hours, location, and contact listed at the bottom of this page).
-Complete a parking appeal form on TheHub (174).
+Citations may be appealed by completing a parking appeal form on TheHub [154] within seven (7) days from the time the citation was issued.
+Questions can be directed to the campus safety and security office at any time.

 Student Temporary Parking